LanceJZ/Asteroids-Reimagined/README.md

 Added F button for secondary weapon selection.
 If only secondary weapon power up, it is selected.
 Added controller support for new features.
-UFO now fires more than two shots at once.
-Time between shots is greater but lessons as more UFOs spawn.
+UFO is now able fire more than two shots at once.
+Time between shots is greater but lessons as more UFOs spawn and each wave.
+It is now possible to have more than two UFOs active at once.
+Spawn times shortens by wave/spawn amount.